 If the proposed floor area of your domestic outbuilding is not greater than 300m2 and complies with all other applicable acceptable outcomes from the Dual Occupancy and Dwelling House Code, a development approval is not required from us.

-If your domestic outbuilding exceeds 300m2 of floor area or is greater than 150m2 but does not provide the minimum side and rear boundary setbacks set out above, a development application is required to be lodged with us.
+- the proposed floor area of your domestic outbuilding exceeds 150m2 and does not provide the minimum side and rear boundary setbacks set out above.

 How do I apply for a development permit?